Painted Nettle (Coleus blumei) Indoor Care, Propagation, Common Problems & Remedies

 The leaves come in all manner of colors, forms and shapes.
 Most but not all have nettle-like leaves.
 There are also ruffled ones, frilly ones and wavy-edged ones.

-Coleus like Caladiums are some of the best foliage plants for the home on account of their brightly colored leaves.
+Coleus like Caladiums are popular foliage plants for the home, on account of their brightly colored foliage.

 Painted Nettle, Coleus, Coleus blumei